Lotto24/aws-ecr-http-proxy/README.md

   esailors/aws-ecr-http-proxy:1.13.7-alpine
 ```

 If you ran this command on "registry-proxy.example.com" you can now get your images using `docker pull registry-proxy.example.com:5000/repo/image`.
-Also this example reads the aws config from host enviroment variables but you can change them according to your need.